Blessy-Thomas/Student-Monitoring-System-using-OpenCV/README.md

 # Student-Monitoring-System-using-OpenCV
-An Application which helps teachers to know whether student are paying attention during an online.
+An Application which helps teachers to know whether student are paying attention during an online lecture.